Over 235 charged so far: What we know about the Capitol riot arrests | WSGW 790 AM & 100.5 FM

 America watched as hordes of rioters broke into the U.S. Capitol on January 6 — crushing through windows, pressing up stairways, and sending lawmakers and law enforcement running for their lives.
 The flood of protesters who streamed into the Capitol that day left federal authorities with an equally immense task: finding and charging those responsible.

-So far, federal prosecutors have charged at least 235 people for their alleged roles in the riot and opened over 400 investigations into possible criminals.
+So far, federal prosecutors say they have charged around 275 people for their alleged roles in the riot and opened over 400 investigations into possible criminals.

 Acting U.S. Attorney Michael Sherwin said last month, “The scope and scale of this investigation in these cases are really unprecedented, not only in FBI history but probably DOJ history.”

-As law enforcement continues to round up alleged attackers, here’s what CBS News has learned about the over 235 people
+As law enforcement continues to round up alleged attackers, here’s what CBS News has learned about the people who were arrested:

 How many have been charged?